 6. You become Jealous

 When you return to your home country, that travel fever returns with more vigor when news starts filtering into your ears of people making plans to travel or are about to travel and you there studying hard for that degree or the masters.
 “It might not be such a bad idea to continue my education abroad and then still travel around” you may think.
 “So, it’s a win-win situation here.
-Its like killing two birds with a stone.”
+Its like killing two birds with one stone.”

 7. Your hatred for the alarm clock becomes unbearable